Duonw/highlands-lakehouse/README.md

 ### Order Simulation

 A separate DAG (`dag_order_simulator`) generates synthetic orders hourly, inserting into SQL Server — which Datastream then picks up and streams to GCS Bronze.
 Order behavior (Hot Drink vs Cold Drink, Delivery vs Dine-in) is probabilistically driven by current weather conditions at each store's city.
+It also updates orders' status Pending -> Preparing -> Completed or Pending -> Cancelled.

 ```python
 # Example: Rain profile